spatialaudio/jackclient-python/README.rst

 Once you have installed the above-mentioned dependencies, you can use pip to download and install the latest release with a single command::

-   python3 -m pip install JACK-Client --user
+   python3 -m pip install JACK-Client

-If you want to install it system-wide for all users (assuming you have the necessary rights), you can just drop the ``--user`` option.
 If you have installed the module already, you can use the ``--upgrade`` flag to get the newest release.